 Encephalitozoonosis is a worldwide disease with a high prevalence in pet rabbits in most of the countries where it has been reported.
-It is important to stress that a high percentage of patients with no clinical signs of the disease are positive for antibodies, which underlines the need to recognize the syndrome in its early stages to prevent its spread.
+It is important to stress that many patients with no clinical signs of the disease are positive for antibodies, which underlines the need to recognize the syndrome in its early stages to prevent its spread.
 This study determined the presence of antibodies for Encephalitozoon cuniculi in companion rabbits.
 The results are consistent with reports of a high frequency of encephalitozoonosis worldwide.
-This agent is of significant public health importance because it is considered a zoonosis, highlighting the risk of contagion for humans living with rabbits that have been exposed to the agent.
+This agent is important in public health because it is considered a zoonosis, highlighting the risk of contagion for humans living with rabbits exposed to the agent.